vaib2443/kNN_Model/README.md

 # kNN_Model
-In this code, we explore the data set of senses adults where the target and the dependent variable is the income and we will develop a productive model using the kNN, K nearest neighbor algorithm to predict whether a person from the given data set or demographics has a salary of more or less than 50K.
+In this code, we explore the data set of adults where the target and the dependent variable is the income and we will develop a productive model using the kNN, K nearest neighbor algorithm to predict whether a person from the given data set or demographics has a salary of more or less than 50K.